Just today this article was shared on a Facebook homeschooling group I’m part of:

 If you research the history of education, going back to the beginning of the classical era of education, clear up until the early 1900s, learning was first done through concrete means and then reinforced orally.
 Only after it was well learned, did written work get introduced.
 As such, written work was minimal in the early years.
 Math especially was taught through hands-on, concrete methods and drilled orally for typically 2 years before students ever started writing sums on a slate.
 Reading was taught with a reader, oral drill and some simple copywork.

 Homeschoolers often think that “developmentally appropriate” doesn’t apply to them because we’re not teaching in a school setting.
 However, what we need to realize is, the problem is not the setting, the school.
-The problem is that God created children with very specific stages of brain development, and He did this for a reason, and our God-given stages of development do not change whether we’re in a school doing work for 5 hours or at home doing work for 1 hour.
+The problem is that children are created with very specific stages of brain development, and those stages of development do not change whether we’re in a school doing work for 5 hours or at home doing work for 1 hour.
 The reasoning for delaying academic learning is primarily about brain development and how children are wired.

 So, with that, I will give you an extensive list of articles and studies about early academics.
 While the list is certainly comprehensive, it is by no means exhaustive.